oconnor663/jacko.io/posts/async_intro.md

     allocate this space "lazily", but it's still a lot if we spawn thousands of threads.

-[^basketball_demo]: This is a demo of passing "basketballs" back and forth
+[^basketball_demo]: Here's a [demo of passing "basketballs" back and forth
-    among many threads, to show how thread switching overhead affects performance as the number of threads grows.
+    among many threads][basketball_threads], to show how thread switching overhead affects performance as the number of threads grows.
 It's longer and more complicated than the other examples here, and it's ok to skip it.
-    TODO: Is [this version][basketball_threads_orig] still blocked?

 [basketball_threads]: https://play.rust-lang.org/?version=stable&mode=release&edition=2021&gist=fd952dba2f51ee595cd9ff6dbbc08c38
 [basketball_threads_orig]: playground://async_playground/basketball_threads.rs?mode=release

 [^thread_pool]: A thread pool can be a good approach for CPU-intensive work,
-    but when each jobs spends most of its time blocked on IO, the pool quickly runs out of worker threads, and there's [not enough parallelism to go around][rayon].
+    but when each jobs spends most of its time blocked on IO, the pool quickly runs out of worker threads, and [there's not enough parallelism to go around][rayon].

 [rayon]: playground://async_playground/rayon.rs

 ## Async

 Let's try the same thing with async/await.
-Part Two will go into all the details, but for now I just want to type it out and run it on the Playground.
+For now we'll just type it out and run it on the Playground without explaining anything.
 Our async `foo` function looks like this:[^tokio]

 ```rust
 LINK: Playground ## playground://async_playground/tokio.rs